jthickstun/anticipation/README.md

 ## Reproducing the Human Evaluation Procedure

-See the [humaneval](humaneval) directory for instructions on reproducing data used for human evaluations.
+See the [humaneval](humaneval) directory for instructions on reproducing data used for the human evaluation results reported in the paper.

 -------------------------------------------------------------------------------------